-Further international appearances again ran parallel to his club involvement.
-The 2014/15 campaign is certain to live longest in Fuchs’ memory after the defender opened the scoring at Real Madrid’s Santiago Bernabeu Stadium back in March, eventually helping his side to an astonishing 4-3 Champions League victory in Spain.
+The 2014/15 campaign is certain to live long in Fuchs’ memory after the defender opened the scoring at Real Madrid’s Santiago Bernabéu back in March, helping his side to an astonishing 4-3 victory in Spain.

-A 2-0 defeat for Schalke in the first leg, however, meant Fuchs’ side were knocked out in the last 16 on aggregate.
+A 2-0 defeat for Schalke in the first leg, however, meant Fuchs’ side were knocked out in the last 16 stage on aggregate, before he made the switch to England, to join Leicester, in the summer of 2015.

-After a record-breaking first campaign at City, Fuchs made 47 appearances for the Foxes in 2016/17, scoring his maiden goal against Crystal Palace in October 2016.
+After a record-breaking first campaign at City, ending in the Club's first-ever English title, Fuchs made 47 appearances for the Foxes in 2016/17, scoring his maiden goal against Crystal Palace in October 2016.